The special concave toric domain for the rotating Kepler problem: Construction of a new tree:

 \right] $.
 Since we want to have the new tree on the rotated coordinate by 45 degree, we multiply the matrix of the node $\dfrac{k}{l}$ by $ \left[

-\right]$ which corresponds to a rotation by 45 degree an a dilation by $\sqrt{2}$ in the coordinate system.
+\right]$ which corresponds to a rotation by 45 degrees and a dilation by $\sqrt{2}$ in the coordinate system.
 Note that multiplicity and dilation do not influence the slope.
 Namely,

 Now we replace the node $\dfrac{k}{l}$ in the Stern-Bropcot tree by the node $\dfrac{k+l}{-k+l}$.
-The follow the above method for the all nodes of the Stern-Brocot tree to get the new tree.
+They follow the above method for all nodes of the Stern-Brocot tree to get the new tree.
 The new tree is

 Note that the nodes of the new tree are the slopes of the tori $T_{k,l}$ in the SCTD.
-Therefore,the slopes in the SCTD determined uniquely by a rational number from the new tree.
+Therefore, the slopes in the SCTD are determined uniquely by a rational number from the new tree.